freemountain/tea/README.md

 tea releases
 ```

-> If you are inside a git repository hosted on a gitea instance, you don't need to specify the `--login` and `--repo` flags!
+To fetch issues from different repos, use the `--remote` flag (when inside a gitea repository directory) or `--login` & `--repo` flags.

 ## Compilation